ghyeonkk/starter-hugo-academic/content/publication/2023_ICCV_GrowBrain/index.md

 ---
-title: "GhostNeXt: Rethinking Module Configurations for Efficient Model Design"
+title: "Growing a Brain with Sparsity‑Inducing Generation for Continual Learning"
 authors:
 - Hyundong Jin
 - admin